-Gyda M. Sindre and Matthew Whiting will be chairing the Politics After War Section at the ECPR General Conference on 4-7 September 2019.
-The conference will be held at the University of Wrocław, Poland.
+Gyda M. Sindre and Matthew Whiting chaired the Politics After War Section at the ECPR General Conference on 4-7 September 2019.
+The conference was held at the University of Wrocław, Poland.

 For more information on the Section, please visit this page.